TUDublinBlanchBusinessIT/autumn-repeat-project-KevinsProgramming/README.md

 **Conclusion**

-- In my personal opinion, deepseek was a great experience for me to use and helped meto fix all the major errors I had in the beginning.
+- In my personal opinion, deepseek was a great experience for me to use and helped me to fix all the major errors I had in the beginning.
 If i had known sooner that deepseek was much more efficient at solving my problems, i wouldve used it sooner.